lino-framework/book/docs/specs/ledger.rst

 .. class:: Voucher

-    A Voucher is a document that represents a monetary transaction.
+    Django model used to represent a :term:`voucher`.

+    This model is *not* abstract so that :class:`Movement` can have a ForeignKey to a Voucher.

     A voucher is never instantiated using this base model but using one of its subclasses.
-Examples of subclassed are sales.Invoice, vat.AccountInvoice (or vatless.AccountInvoice), finan.Statement
+Examples of subclasses are :class:`lino_xl.lib.sales.Invoice`,
+    :class:`lino_xl.lib.vat.AccountInvoice` (or
+    :class:`lino_xl.lib.vatless.AccountInvoice`),
-    etc...
+    :class:`lino_xl.lib.finan.Statement` etc...

-    This model is *not* abstract so that :class:`Movement` can have a ForeignKey to a Voucher.

     When the partner of an empty voucher has a purchase account, Lino automatically creates a voucher item using this account with empty